 KIPP has a commitment to diversity, equity and inclusion.
 Read more about our commitment here.

 Innovate Schools – Top Bay Area Public School for Underserved Students

 All students are welcome!
 We recognize the unique needs of each student and design high quality and specialized programs that enable each student to fully participate in their school community and the world at large.
 Special education services are available at all KIPP schools.
 Learn more about the SPED Program.

 KIPP Northern California aims to provide high-quality, client-centered, and culturally responsive mental health services designed to support students with varying levels of need.
 All students should have access to quality mental health services and as such, all services are free to students and provided regardless of insurance in order to reduce barriers to mental health care, meet students where they are at, and challenge mental health stigma.
 Learn more about our Mental Health and Wellness Program.

-Applications for the 2023-24 school year are open for Grades 5-8.
+Applications for the 2023-24 school year are still open for Grades 5-8.
 You can submit your online application here or visit the school to submit an application.

 Only applications that are received by the Open Enrollment deadline will be considered in the Lottery.
 Applications received after the Open Enrollment deadline will be considered on a first-come-first-served basis.
 Lottery decisions will be sent to families via text and email.